aws-controllers-k8s/community/docs/content/docs/user-docs/features.md

 ---

 Currently we support 4 feature gates for our controllers.
+To use these feature, ensure you enable the [feature gates](https://github.com/aws-controllers-k8s/ec2-controller/blob/b6dff777c35d03335ebb0c3ffca5ee7577e70f18/helm/values.yaml#L164-L172) during helm install, as they are disabled by default.

 ### ResourceAdoption
-This feature allows users to adopt AWS resources by specifying the adoption policy as an annotation `services.k8s.aws/adoption-policy` (currently only supporting `adopt` as a value), and providing the fields required for a read operation in an annotation called `services.k8s.aws/adoption-fields` in json format, and an empty spec.
+This feature allows users to adopt AWS resources by specifying the adoption policy as an annotation `services.k8s.aws/adoption-policy`.
+This annotation currenlty supports two values, `adopt` and `adopt-or-create`.
+`adopt` adoption policy strictly adopts resources as they are in AWS, and it is highly recommended to provide an empty spec (as it will be overriden if adoption is successful) and `services.k8s.aws/adoption-fields` annotation with all the fields necessary for to retrieve the resource from AWS
+(this would be the `name` for EKS cluster, `queueURL` for SQS queues, `vpcID` for VPCs, or `arn` for SNS Topic, etc.)
 Here's an example for how to adopt an EKS cluster:

 ```yaml